-We urgently need to monitor changes in breeding Woodcock numbers, given the recent population decline.
-If you have previously participated, please consider re-surveying your square or another site in 2020 and help us monitor this declining species.
-Please note that under national Covid-19 restrictions, only sites in England and the Isle of Man can be surveyed at present.
+We urgently need to monitor changes in breeding Woodcock numbers since the last national survey in 2013, given the recent population decline.
+If you have previously participated, please consider re-surveying your square or another site in 2021 and help us monitor this declining species.

 Full results have been published for the 2013 breeding Woodcock survey (PDF), which estimated a population of 55,241 males, representing a decline of 29% since 2003.
 Summary details can be found on the Results page.

 Woodcock is the only species of wading bird in Britain and Ireland that is adapted to breed in woodland, both broad-leaved and coniferous.
 Its plumage is superbly camouflaged to blend in with dead leaf litter and ground vegetation, where it may roost or make its nest; remaining motionless unless approached at very close quarters.

 The results of the annual breeding season counts run by BTO and GWCT, will be crucial for monitoring future changes to the breeding population.

 To choose a survey square or enter data, please sign-up for the survey.

 A total of 1500 survey sites (1-km squares) in Britain and a further 80 in Northern Ireland will be available.
 These have been randomly selected from within the known breeding range, which will provide the basis for calculating a robust population estimate.
 There will be 805 High Priority sites, which were surveyed in the 2003, and 775 Low Priority sites.